 Consults with quality reviewers, when necessary, to ensure clear communications.

 NOTE: When the MC or PC prepares an SSA-416 requesting additional medical documentation, explain in detail what information is needed.
 Do not direct the purchase of a consultative examination or specify how or from whom the documentation should be obtained.
 Instead, describe the specific evidence that is needed (e.g., x-rays, range of motion studies, follow-up evaluations, or functional information) without directing the method the adjudicating component should use to obtain the documentation.

 Reviewing MCs and PCs have a limited role in the POR determination process.
 The quality reviewer may ask them to provide an opinion on the potential effect of missing documentation on the severity assessment or RFC, or, on occasion, they may include such an opinion as part of their conditional severity rating.
 However, that opinion is not binding on the quality reviewer, who has the responsibility for making the final POR determination.
 MCs and PCs must limit their opinions to the potential effect of missing documentation on impairment severity or RFC only.

 4. Review MC or PC signature on determination forms

 When the review component assumes jurisdiction and prepares a new determination form, the reviewing MC’s or PC's signature is required.
 For a further discussion on when the MC or PC signature is required, see GN 04440.244 and GN 04440.245.
-However, while the MC or PC signature is required, the consultant may sign the SSA-831-C3/U3, SSA-832-C3/U3, or SSA-833-C3/U3, or if the MC or PC assessment completes the medical portion of the disability determination, he or she may choose one of the options listed in DI 26510.089B to meet the signature requirement.
+“The MC or PC must complete and sign an acceptable medical assessment form and that form must be cited on the SSA-831.
+See instructions in DI 24501.002C.1. and POMS DI 26510.090.”
 See Signing Electronic Documents for Signatures in the CEF DI 81030.100.